 Myth #1: I don’t have a pension

 One of the strangest things about pensions is that they can be set up for you by your employer.
-As this is generally done at the start of your job, it can be easy to lose it in the rest of the paperwork, handbooks, and other information you receive.
+As this is generally done when you start a new job, it can be easy to lose track of the paperwork, handbooks, and other information you receive.

 That said, if you are employed in the UK, are over 22, and earn at least £10,000 a year then you should have a workplace pension.

-If you don’t tick those boxes but have been paying National Insurance (NI) contributions (or receiving NI credits) for at least 10 years, then you should qualify for the state pension.
-However, whether or not you’ll receive the new full state pension amount of £179.60 a week will depend on your NI record.
+If you don’t tick those boxes but have been paying National Insurance (NI) contributions (or receiving NI credits) for at least 10 years, then you should qualify for the State Pension.
+However, whether or not you’ll receive the new full State Pension amount of £203.85 a week (as of the 2023/24 tax year) will depend on your NI record.

 All this means that even if you haven’t actively set up a pension, you may still have one.